VioletViolaVi/Milestone-Project-3/README.md

   - The movie carousel
   - All the modals
   - All forms in the modals
-  - All cards of the forms
+  - All cards of the forms, navigation bars and footer
   - All tables present on the administration page
   - All the buttons
   - Both the top and side navigation bars